charleskoehl/parsimonious/README.md

 <a name="changelog"></a>
 ## Change Log

+### Version 3.0.1 - 8rd October 2017
+##### New Features
+* userHasRole method can check if a user has any or all of an array of roles.
+##### Updates
+* Improved documentation of newQuery method

 ### Version 3.0.0 - 3rd October 2017
 ##### Breaking Changes
 * getJoinQuery signature has changed: The 'select' parameter has been removed.
 Instead, set a 'select' key in the 2nd options param object for use by newQuery method.
 ##### New Features
-* newQuery accepts a 'select' key in its 2nd parameter to select fields to restrict results to.
+* newQuery method accepts a 'select' key in its 2nd parameter to select fields to restrict results to.
 ##### Updates
 * Improved documentation.